-The Tacoma Art Museum is situated in Arizona.
-One of the latest exhibitions is about the Pilchuck Glass School, which emerged as a world-renowned center for glass art from the 1970's onwards.
-The TAM's glass collection casts a spotlight on the unique half-century story of this school and also illustrates how the Northwest became a center for this art form.
+The Tacoma Art Museum is situated in the state of Washington.
+The latest exhibitions on extended view is “Metaphor into Form: Art in the Era of the Pilchuck Glass School”.
+This institution emerged as a world-renowned center for glass art from the 1970's onwards.
+The TAM's glass collection casts a spotlight on the unique half-century story of the school and also illustrates how the Northwest became a hub for this art form.
 Showcasing a wide range of forms and techniques, the exhibition reveals how artists responded to the material properties of glass as a metaphor for the human experience and the creative impulse.

 Tacoma Art Museum